knitsewcraft.co.uk - Hints and Tips

 knitting needles

-Cast on for comfort!
-Nothing beats knitting as a simple, stress-busting and money saving hobby.
-Millions of people are casting on every day and crafting something to wear, either for themselves, family, friends, or as a unique gift.
+Get creative and cast on for comfort!
+Knitting and crochet are one of most therapeutic artistic pursuits and we stock great quality yarn for your project.
+Browse our gorgeous range of lovely knitting wool and crochet yarn from top brands including Sirdar, Hayfield, Stylecraft, Himalaya, Robin, Wendy, Peter Pan, Teddy Vesper, Crochetta, Twilleys of Stamford and DMC.
+We stock a variety of different yarn weights, including 4ply, double knit, aran, chunky, chenille and super chunky/bulky wool.
 Hand knitting can be as difficult or simple as you like, depending on the pattern/design you choose, but either way it is truly rewarding.
 There is something soothing, calming and quite magical about creating something out of nothing more than a pair of needles and the woven fleece of a sheep.
 Knitting something for yourself, or someone else, really is a labour of love.
 Why not knit something new today?
-It’s a great big knitting world out there ~~ Wool is a natural fibre, easy to work with and produces flexible, knitted garments that are cosy, warm, and durable.
+It’s a great big knitting world out there ~♥~ Wool is a natural fibre, easy to work with and produces flexible, knitted garments that are cosy, warm, and durable.
 Wool is generally spun from the fur of sheep but can also be obtained from llamas, alpacas and goats.
 The most popular wool comes from sheep and it is also fab for felting.
-One of the most popular felting yarns is Twilleys Freedom wool which we stock in abundance.
-Wendy Mode Merino wool is one of the softest yarns around and provides wonderful warmth when knitted up.
-We stock a vast array of fascinating and sumptuous yarn colours and textures, some incredibly soft, for every knitting project.
-Choose from Sirdar, Twilleys, Robin, Wendy, Peter Pan, Crochetta, and DMC
+We stock a broad spectrum of yarn colour palette, from vibrant tones, rich hues and gentle pastel shades.
+Our excellent quality versatile yarn is perfect for knitting and crocheting garments for all ages, from newborn babies and toddlers to children and adults.
+If you need inspiration for your next knitting project, check out our knitting and crochet patterns.
+Whether you are looking for softspun baby DK for bootees, ultra fine 2ply, 3ply yarn for shawls, 4ply for sock knitting, craft cotton for dish cloths, space dyed inspirational yarns for Icelandic knitwear, pom pom yarn for creating baby blankets, chenille yarn for toys, or super chunky for an outsized throw, we have something for everyone.
+Click on this link for knitting wool, and this link for crochet thread and crochet cotton

 g2ymik6vm5M